-- (a) prohibiting the transfer of the copy by the purchaser; - (b) imposing obligations which continue after a transfer; - (c) prohibiting the assignment of any licence; - (d) terminating any licence on a transfer; or - (e) providing for the terms on which a transferee may do the things which the purchaser was permitted to do, anything which the purchaser was permitted to do may also be done by a transferee without infringement of copyright.
+- (a) prohibiting the transfer of the copy by the purchaser; - (b) imposing obligations which continue after a transfer; - (c) prohibiting the assignment of any licence; - (d) terminating any licence on a transfer; or - (e) providing for the terms on which a transferee may do the things which the purchaser was permitted to do,

-- (2) Any copy or adaptation, or copy of an adaptation of a work referred to in subsection (1) that is made by the purchaser and not also transferred with the copy, adaptation or copy of the adaptation referred to in that subsection shall, after the transfer, be treated as an infringing copy for all purposes. - (3) Subsections (1) and (2) apply where the original purchased copy is no longer usable and what is transferred is a further copy used in its place. - (4) This section applies also on a subsequent transfer, with the substitution for references in subsection (2) to the purchaser by references to the subsequent transferor.
+(2) Any copy or adaptation, or copy of an adaptation of a work referred to in subsection (1) that is made by the purchaser and not also transferred with the copy, adaptation or copy of the adaptation referred to in that subsection shall, after the transfer, be treated as an infringing copy for all purposes.

+(3) Subsections (1) and (2) apply where the original purchased copy is no longer usable and what is transferred is a further copy used in its place.

+(4) This section applies also on a subsequent transfer, with the substitution for references in subsection (2) to the purchaser by references to the subsequent transferor.